Hollywood Reacts To The Death Of Comedy Legend Jerry Stiller

 Today co-host Al Roker posted a photo montage of Stiller to Twitter as he recalled working with the legendary actor on the 1993 Seinfeld episode ‘The Cigar Store Indian.”

 “I remember seeing [Jerry Stiller] as half of [Stiller and Meara] on Ed Sullivan,” Roker captioned the post.
 “I loved him as Lt.
-Rico Patrone in Taking Of Pelham 123 and got to meet him during my stint on [Seinfeld] as [Frank Costanza.]
-RIP Jerry Stiller at 92.”
+Rico Patrone in Taking Of Pelham 123 and got to meet him during my stint on [Seinfeld] as [Frank Costanza.] #ripjerrystiller at 92.”

-Actor Treat William recalled working with Stiller in the movie The Ritz.
+Actor Treat Williams recalled working with Stiller in the movie The Ritz.
 Stiller played mobster Carmine Vespucci in the 1976 Richard Lester comedy film.
-In his post, Williams described Stiller as a “joy” to work with.
+In his post, Williams described Stiller as a “joy” to work alongside.

 In addition, former Seinfeld writer David Mandel wrote that Stiller was one of the “sweetest” people he ever worked with.